KaranGautham/learning_GIT/README.md

 # learning_GIT

 <br>
 THis is my first GIT Repo
 <br>
-Practising to use some command
+Practising to use and learn some command